 You Want a Successful Business?
 Pay Them Well and Keep Them Forever

-I narrowly thought he was only referring to the employee’s wage, but over time I started to see how this mantra and attitude permeates into much more than how much an employee earns.
+I narrowly thought he was only referring to the employee’s wage, but over time I started to see how this mantra and attitude permeates into much more than what wage an employee earns.

-The great come in many different packages and with many different resumes, and all the while they’re hidden amongst the good.
-Determining the difference could mean exponential results when you’re talking about a business that relies on good reviews, positive word-of-mouth advertising, and – let’s face it – trust.
-To let someone work in your mouth is an intimate and, at times, intimidating, experience.
+, and – let’s face it – trust.
+We are in the business of dentistry and to let someone work in your mouth is an intimate and, at times, intimidating, experience.
 To have a staff member violate that trust or even make you feel uneasy for a moment could lead to a negative experience that may permeate the community we serve.
 Because we’re in the business of creating a positive, trusting, and welcoming environment – we need great.
 Not good.

 I’d like to think they responded that way for a few reasons – because they trust we’ll work hard to find a better replacement or that they know we won’t give them more work than they can handle without finding a temporary solution in the interim.
 Maybe they were stressed about the upcoming patient schedule and knew that complaining about something they couldn’t change wouldn’t help.
 It was time to get to work.

 Maybe those had something to do with their response.
 But I hope, in an honest moment, they’d say that they are happy at their job and that this is just another hurdle we’ll overcome together.